shaunsaker/the-shell/README.md

 ### Setup Stripe Webhook

-The Stripe webhook will ensure that any activity in Stripe is updated in your Supabase db, e.g. if a new customer is created in Stripe, add them to customers in the Supabase db.
+The Stripe webhook will ensure that any activity in Stripe is updated in your Supabase db's, e.g. if a new customer is created in Stripe, add them to customers in the Supabase db's.

 1. Copy the env files: